cpp-tutor/abaci/README.md

 * A C++ compiler, tested only with `g++` version 12.2.0, Visual Studio 2022 C++ and `clang++` version 14.0.6
 * The LLVM development libraries, built against version 14.0
 * The Boost headers, specifically Boost Spirit X3 in Boost 1.74
-* Headers and link-library of `libfmt`, built against version 10.2.1
+* Headers and link-library of fmt built against version 10.2.1

 This project was developed using Debian current stable (Bookworm).